-Arnie Becker: As far as I know, Patrick Flanagan is a felon!
+Arnie Becker: As far as I'm concerned, Patrick Flanagan is a felon!
 He gave me assurances that this little girl would not testify before the grand jury.
 That is obstruction of justice!

 Leland McKenzie: Do you have any proof of that?

-Arnie Becker: Of course I don't have proof, Leland.
-I thought you'd believe me.
+Arnie Becker: Of course I don't have proof.

-Douglas Brackman, Jr.: Patrick said that he tried contacting you with the settlement offer, but you were unavailable, which is why he went ahead on his own.
+Douglas Brackman, Jr.: Patrick says that he tried to notify you on that day with the settlement offer, but you were unavailable.

-Leland McKenzie: He also said that no such assurances were ever given.
+Leland McKenzie: He also maintains that no such assurances were made.

 Arnie Becker: He's lying!
-Can't you see that?
-Less you be under any further illusions, this is someone who lies to get what he wants.
-He came into my office on that day and told me right to my face at what he wanted to do and asked if I was with him on it.
-I told him, under no uncertain terms: "do not do this."
+Less you be under any further illusions, this is someone who lies.
+He came into my office on that day and he told me right to my face at what he wanted to do.
+I told him, no uncertain terms: "do not do this."
 He went ahead and he did it anyway!

-Leland McKenzie: Now, hold on Arnie!
-I think that's a little harsh.
-I've known Patrick all my life.
-He wouldn't do that.
+Leland McKenzie: Now, hold on, Arnie.
+I think that might be a little harsh.

-Arnie Becker: All right, fine.
-Do whatever you want.
-But I'm telling you right now, I will NOT work with him again, Leland!
-The day you insist that I talk to, or work out my differences with that scummy guy, that is the day that I quit!
+Arnie Becker: All right, Leland, look, you do whatever you want with him.
+But I'm telling you right now, I will NOT work with him again!
+The day you insist I sit down and talk to Patrick about working out our differences, that is the day that I quit!

 Arnie Becker: It certainly is!
-I'm telling you both...
-Daniel Morales was right about him!
+On this one, Daniel Morales was right about him.
 Morales was right!

-[Arnie storms out of the office and slams the door shut.
-A stunned Douglas looks over at the very skeptic Leland]
+[Arnie storms out of the office and closed the door shut]

-Douglas Brackman, Jr.: [shaken tone] First Daniel quits, now Arnie threatens to because of Patrick Flanigan?
-Doesn't that strike you odd at all?
+Douglas Brackman, Jr.: First Daniel quits, now Arnie threatens to because of Patrick Flanigan?
+Doesn't any of that strike you odd at all?

-Leland McKenzie: [skeptic tone] No, it doesn't.
+Leland McKenzie: [skeptic] No, it doesn't.
 Patrick maintains that no such assurances were ever given.
-I belive him.
+I believe him.

 Douglas Brackman, Jr.: Patrick maintains a lot of things, Leland.

-Leland McKenzie: Well, so far all of the accusations have been groundless.
+Leland McKenzie: [short pause] Well... so far all of the accusations have been groundless.